rails/rails/guides/source/active_record_migrations.md

 Occasionally you will make a mistake when writing a migration.
-If you have already run the migration, then you cannot just edit the migration and run the migration again: Rails thinks it has already run the migration and so will do nothing when you run `rails db:migrate`.
-You must rollback the migration (for example with `bin/rails db:rollback`), edit your migration, and then run `rails db:migrate` to run the corrected version.
+If you have already run the migration, then you cannot just edit the migration and run the migration again: Rails thinks it has already run the migration and so will do nothing when you run `bin/rails db:migrate`.
+You must rollback the migration (for example with `bin/rails db:rollback`), edit your migration, and then run `bin/rails db:migrate` to run the corrected version.

 In general, editing existing migrations is not a good idea.
 You will be creating extra work for yourself and your co-workers and cause major headaches